 To answer this question, I pulled a large collection of shoe listings from the Datafiniti product database.
 Here are some quick stats on the data:

 - 8 retailers sourced

-After compiling the data, we split out prices into buckets of $100 ranges, starting at $0 – $100 and going up to $3900 – $4000.
-(There was actually one pair we found that was priced at $5800 (Giuseppe Zanotti) …buuut we figured we could leave that one out.)
+After compiling the data, we split out prices into buckets of $100 ranges, starting at $0 – $100 and going up to $3,900 – $4,000.
+(There was actually one pair we found priced at $5800 (Giuseppe Zanotti) …but we figured we could leave that one out.)
 Each price bucket contained the # of listings at that price for each brand.
 We did manually classify which brands were luxury and which were non-luxury.
-This classification was based on categorization on retail websites.
+We based this classification on the categorization found on retail websites.

 Average Brand Value for Designer Labels

 On the graph above, the dashed line at $100 is the average price of all non-luxury brands.
-So Tory Burch (at the top) has a brand markup of over $100, whereas Jimmy Choo has a brand markup of over $700.
+So Tory Burch (at the top) has a brand value of over $100, whereas Jimmy Choo has a brand value of over $700.

-For someone that’s not very well-versed in the perceptions of various shoes brands, it’s interesting to see familiar names like Manolo Blahnik or Salvatore Ferragamo actually appear in the middle of the pack, and easily outpriced by names like Christian Louboutin or Tom Ford.
-I’d be interested to learn if there are any surprises in this ordering – perhaps due to a higher perceived value established by a brand’s marketing than what they actually price for each listing.
+For someone that’s not very well-versed in the perceptions of various shoes brands, it’s interesting to see familiar names like Manolo Blahnik or Salvatore Ferragamo appear in the middle of the pack, and easily outpriced by names like Christian Louboutin or Tom Ford.
+I’d be interested in learning if there are any surprises in this ordering – perhaps due to a higher perceived value established by a brand’s marketing than what they actually price for each listing.